JohnW876/gift-shack/TESTING.md

     v.
 Select all gifts from the category selector.
 Now click on the sort selector button and select each of the options in turn to verify that the correct order of products is displayed.

     vi.
-Select an individal product by clicking on it to verify the product detail page is diplayed.
+Select an individal product by clicking on it to verify the product detail page is displayed.

     vii.
 On this page, hover over the buttons to verify the background colour turn black.